-Subsequent to period end in April 2018, a director of the Company resigned from his position with Sweet Natural Trading Co.
+(a) In April 2018, Roger Daher, a director of the Company, resigned from his position with Sweet Natural Trading Co.

 14. CAPITAL MANAGEMENT

 The primary goals of the Company's risk management programs are to ensure that the outcomes of activities involving elements of risk are consistent with the Company's objectives and risk tolerance.
 The Company's investment strategy requires a level of risk in exchange for an above average return on investment.
 The Company plans to maintain an appropriate risk and reward balance while protecting the Company's financial operations from events that have the potential to materially impair its financial strength.
 Balancing risk and reward is achieved through aligning risk tolerance with the Company's business strategy, diversifying risk, pricing appropriately for risk, mitigating risk through preventative controls and transferring risk to third parties.